abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 strong feeling of well-wishing towards oneself.

 In the scriptures, there is a very lovely exchange between King Pasenadi and Queen Mallika.
-He was the king of Kosala, in which is Savatthi, where the Buddha spent the majority of his Rains residences in Jeta's Grove and elsewhere in the region.
+He was the king of Kosala, in which is Sāvatthi, where the Buddha spent the majority of his Rains residences in Jeta's Grove and elsewhere in the region.
 So he was very familiar with King Pasenadi.
-Queen Mallika was a devout Buddhist and had a solid practice.
+Queen Mallikā was a devout Buddhist and had a solid practice.
 King Pasenadi had tremendous faith in the Buddha, but there is never any mention of him having attained any levels of liberation.

 In any event, in the palace, King Pasenadi asks Queen Mallika, “Who is it that you cherish the most?”
-Queen Mallika replies, “Well, I cherish myself the most.”
+Queen Mallikā replies, “Well, I cherish myself the most.”
 “Hmmm,” he thinks.
 He always takes her lead.
 He has tremendous love and respect for her, so there must be something to this.